-The results and projections produced by the tool are hypothetical, do not represent the experience of actual investors, and should not be relied on to make investment decisions.
-The use of tools cannot guarantee future performance.
-Any references to future returns should not be construed as an estimate of the results a client portfolio will achieve.
+Results may not represent the experience of individual investors, and should not be construed as tax or legal advice.
+The use of tools cannot guarantee performance.
+Any references to future returns should not be construed as an estimate of the results a client portfolio may achieve.
 Product availability and customization options may vary by firm and platform.

-The output of this calculator is for illustrative purposes only and should not be considered investment, legal, or tax advice.
-The output is general in nature, may not apply to your individual tax situation, and is not intended to serve as the primary or sole basis for your investment or tax-planning decisions.
+The output of this calculator is for educational purposes only and should not be considered investment, legal or tax advice.
+The output is general in nature and may not apply to your individual tax situation and is not intended to serve as the primary or sole basis for your investment or tax-planning decisions.

 Tax rates and tax laws are updated through June 10, 2019.

 * Taxable income is your gross income, less certain adjustments (expenses, qualified account contributions, alimony paid), less all deductions (mortgage interest, property taxes, charitable contributions.).
 For calculation purposes, Head of Household is used as the Filing Status.
 There are additional statuses available that are not reflected in this tool.

 † The displayed rates have been rounded to the nearest hundredth of a percent.
 The Top Tax Rate on Investment Income may not add up to the displayed rates due to rounding.

 1 Income is grossed up at [ 1 minus the Effective Tax Rate ] and all interest income is exempt from Federal Tax.
 If state portfolios are selected, all interest income is exempt from State & Federal Tax.

 2 In tax years beginning in 2013 and later, a 3.8 percent Net Investment Income Tax (NIIT) applies to individuals, estates and trusts that have net investment income above applicable threshold amounts.
 This is commonly referred to as the Health Care Tax.